-The separate waste bins for guests can be placed in the public areas (entrance, corridor, restaurant, parking areas, etc.).
+The separate waste bins for guests can be placed in the guest rooms or in public areas (corridor, lobby, restaurant, conference areas, parking areas, etc.).
 The waste bins for staff can be placed in the staff canteen, changing rooms etc.

 The waste separation can be done through separate bins for different waste types or one bin with separation for different waste types.
 It is very important that there are clear instructions/signs (preferably icons or illustrations) indicating the different bins/compartments for the different types of waste.
 General/mixed/other waste is not considered a waste fraction.
+It is alternatively possible to have a system of separating waste placed in separate locations (e.g. paper and newspaper on the table, bottles, and cans next to the bin and other waste in the bin).

-The information for guests about waste sorting possibilities is included in the information about the environmental undertakings of the establishment (through TV-monitors or information in public areas and staff areas
+The information for guests about waste sorting possibilities is included in the information about the environmental undertakings of the establishment (through the guest room binders, TV-monitors in guest rooms or public areas, information in public areas or conference areas, etc.).